-The various manmade factors affecting climate change are appended below-
+The various artificial factors affecting climate change are appended below-

-- Excessive emission of Greenhouse Gases – It causes pollution in the atmosphere which results in changes in the patterns of climate.
+- Excessive emission of Greenhouse Gases – It causes pollution in the atmosphere, resulting in climate change changes.

-- Change in the composition of Atmospheric Aerosols - Aerosols cause scattering and absorbing of the solar and infrared radiation.
+- Change in the composition of Atmospheric Aerosols - Aerosols cause scattering and absorption of solar and infrared radiation.
 Also, they can change the microphysical and chemical properties of clouds.

-- Deforestation – Due to the Cutting down of trees and forests, the amount of sunlight reflected from the ground back into space is changing, which is changing the climate pattern.
-Also, forest acts as a carbon sink, if it decreases due to deforestation, it will disturb the balance in the atmospheric composition.
+- Deforestation – Due to Cutting down trees and forests, the amount of sunlight reflected from the ground back into space is changing, which is changing the climate pattern.
+Also, forest acts as a carbon sink; if it decreases due to deforestation, it will disturb the balance in the atmospheric composition.

-- Excessive exploitation of natural resources – Nature has a tremendous load on its natural resources due to growth in population and an increase in demand.
+- Excessive exploitation of natural resources – Nature has a tremendous load on its natural resources due to population growth and demand increase.

-- Policy Priority to industrialization than the environment – In a race for industrialization, Governments around the world are formulating policies with a tilt towards more industrialization.
-Environmental impacts are being ignored.
+- Policy Priority to industrialization than the environment – In a race for industrialization, governments worldwide are formulating policies with a tilt towards more industrialization, and environmental impacts are being ignored.

-- Excessive emission of CO2 – Industrialization & increasing in use of the vehicle is increasing the emission of CO2.
+- Excessive emission of CO2 – Industrialization & increasing use of vehicle is increasing the emission of CO2.

 Impacts of climate change

-Our planet earth is experiencing some significant changes due to variation in climatic conditions.
+Our planet earth is experiencing some significant changes due to variations in climatic conditions.
 Some significant impacts of climate change are appended below:-

 - Increased risk of extreme weather events